 Is the Radisson Blu good Value for money?

 We booked our overnight stay for £115 about 4 weeks before we travelled.
 For us this was great value, being able to walk to the terminal in the morning without having to get up at 2am was amazing but there are cheaper options around, you may just have to get a bus to get to the airport.
 As mentioned the food was pretty expensive but you could always bring your own or grab something on your way.

 On check in we requested a wake up call – our flight was 6.20am so as always I panicked about sleeping in but this never came (or perhaps didn’t wake me).
 Luckily I had set an alarm on my personal phone, work phone and daughters phone so we managed to drag ourselves out of bed without needing the call but, you know, you would expect them to be on top of this!

 Have you stayed at the Radisson Blu Manchester Airport Hotel or do you love airport hotels?
-We would love to hear what you thought.
-Leave us a review here.
+Which are your favourite hotels near Manchester Airport, UK?
+Let me know in the comments below.
 You can check out the latest prices on Tripadvisor by clicking on this link Radisson Blu Manchester Airport